-Over the past decade we have noticed in several published papers and during workshops that postgraduate students and early career researchers (ECRs) in Nepal often use the terms articles in the education field include information about methods, i.e., the tool and techniques applied to collect and analyse the data, however fewer cover methodology, i.e., the overall framework of the reasons and the reasons why certain methods were chosen instead of others.
-Methodology is often brushed over or even completely omitted due to the limited word length of a research article in a peer-reviewed journal.
-However, we feel that all too often it seems that authors have not really thought about these issues, or worse, do not seem to be aware of them.
-This is not just true for the education field, e.g. a paper published in Environmental Education Research (Dillon & Wals, 2006) noted the confusion over methods and methodologies.
-Similarly, a paper from computer science noted that the process of selecting methods and methodologies can be 'tedious and difficult' (Håkansson, 2013, p.
+Over the past decade, we have noticed in several published papers and during workshops that postgraduate students and early career researchers (ECRs) in Nepal often use the terms 'Methodology' and 'Methods' interchangeably as if they mean the same.
+Most research articles in the education field include information about methods, i.e., the tools and techniques applied to collect and analyse the data; however, fewer cover methodology, i.e., the overall framework of the reasons and the reasons why certain methods were chosen instead of others.
+The methodology is often brushed over or even completely omitted due to the limited word length of a research article in a peer-reviewed journal.
+However, we feel that all too often, it seems that authors have not really thought about these issues or, worse, do not seem to be aware of them.
+This is not just true for education; for example, a paper published in Environmental Education Research (Dillon & Wals, 2006) noted the confusion over methods and methodologies.
+Similarly, a computer science paper noted that selecting methods and methodologies can be 'tedious and difficult' (Håkansson, 2013, p.
 69).